Seneca-ICTOER/CSP451/docs/course-info/assessments.md

 - Through the course you will compete 1 Case-Study assignment.
 The demo presentation has two deliverables, an in-class activity where you present a novel topic in form of a demo/hands-on work to class and a blackboard submission of your background research work and concept analysis in slides format.
 - Submission Instructions and Requirements are posted in Course GitHub Organization, links to which can be found in [GitHub Links](#github-links).
 Due dates and mark breakdown can be found in the Blackboard Portal.
 - Demo Presentations will be distributed throughout the semester to avoid jam-packed presentation days towards end of the semester.
 You can choose the topic/concept that interests you, but it must be related to course outline.
-Discuss your idea with the professor and get approval for the topic.
+Discuss your idea with the professor and get approval for your chosen topic.
 Alternatively you can choose from a list of proposed topics.
-Refer to the Blackboard Portal for
+Since every student

 Topics must be related to the course content and go beyond and above the class teaching.
 If you like to contribute, directly message me in MS-Team and I will add your presentation and demo information here.